studio1902/statamic-peak/README.md

 ### Adding sets
 Edit `resources/fieldsets/article.yaml` to add sets (preferably imports) to the article.
 In `resources/views/page_builder/_article.antlers.html` you can see the sets being loaded.
 Antlers will look in the `resources/views/components/` folder for partials with the handle of your set.

-If you for example add a fieldset to the `article.yaml` with the handle `table` make sure you add a `_table.antlers.html` file to the `resources/views/components` folder.
+For example if you add a fieldset to the `article.yaml` with the handle `table` make sure you add a `_table.antlers.html` file to the `resources/views/components` folder.

 > Note: sets are scoped under `set` to avoid collision with other fields.
 Make sure you reference variables in a block like this: `{{ set:field_name }}`